 Ann McMurray, Asthma Nurse Specialist, RHSC Edinburgh

-I am a member of the faculty for the Scottish Allergy and Respiratory Academy (SARA) and the RCPCH allergy modules.
-I am actively involved with the Asthma UK Centre for Applied Research (AUKCAR) as a collaborator and am interested in Patient Public Involvement (PPI) especially working with the young people's group, @speakasthma.
-I have been a committee member for over 5 years and am looking forward to the challenge of being chair until 2020.
+Ann is a member of the faculty for the Scottish Allergy and Respiratory Academy (SARA) and regularly contributes to other training events in Scotland.
+She is actively involved with the Asthma UK Centre for Applied Research (AUKCAR) as a collaborator and is interested in Patient Public Involvement (PPI) especially working with the young people's group, @speakasthma.
+She is a committee member of the research and education group within ARNS.

 I have worked as a Paediatric Respiratory Nurse Specialist (asthma and allergy) at Wirral University Teaching Hospital Arrowe Park Hospital since 2001.
 I am a member of the North West Paediatric Allergy Network and also a committee member of PRANG North West, having been a member since it began in 2002.
 I have been involved with the BSACI as a committee member of the Nurses in Allergy group as Conference Rep for the Allied Health arm of the BSACI Conference planning team.
 I am an independent nurse prescriber and run two nurse led Asthma clinics and one nurse led Allergy clinic per week in addition to weekly Consultant led Respiratory clinics and a monthly Adolescent asthma clinic.
 Our service is rapidly developing and we have two Allergy support nurses to help with skin prick tests, management plans, auto-injector and inhaler education.
 In addition we are lucky to have a dedicated paediatric dietitian in our allergy team.

 I graduated with an Allergy MSc at University of Southampton in 2011.
 As the author of a systematic review on sublingual immunotherapy for grass pollen allergy in children I presented a poster at the 2011 World Allergy Congress in Cancun.
 I have the Post Graduate Certificate in Education LHE, and I am a National Trainer for Education for Health and visiting lecturer at Chester University.
 I have presented nationally for NPRANG, BSACI, Allergy UK and regionally for the North West Allergy Group, PRANG North West.